damien-meere/Data-Centric-Development-Milestone-Project/README.md

 ## Site-Notes
+As detailed in the [UX + User Stories](#UX+User-Stories) both trainer and trainee interfaces are accessible from the navbar.
+There is no site authentication in this project, so for demonstrative purposes, visitors can quickly move back and forth between the interfaces.

 ## Current-Features

+Provide Page breakdowns here

 ## Future-Features
 Authentication, Authorisation and Accounting: In the next iteration of this project (see [Internal Deployment](#Internal-Deployment)) user Authentication will be required, utilising internal BT infrastructure.